mimoo/fromager/README.md

 ## Installation & Usage

-If you have [Opam](https://opam.ocaml.org/), the package manger of OCaml, simply do:
+If you have [Opam](https://opam.ocaml.org/), the package manager of OCaml, simply do:

 ```console
 $ opam install fromager